onap/policy-parent/docs/api/api.rst

 of the version and feed an informative warning back to the client if the specified version is not good.
 To be specific, the following rules are implemented to enforce the version:

-1. If the version is not in the database, we simply insert it.
+1. If the incoming version is not in the database, we simply insert it.
 For example: if policy version 1.0.0 is stored in the database and now a client wants to create the same policy with updated version 3.0.0, this POST call will succeed and return "200" to the client.

-2. If the version is already in the database, "406 - Not Acceptable" will be returned along with the message saying "specified version x.x.x" is already existing and the latest version is y.y.y.
-It can force the client to create a newer version than the latest one.
+2. If the incoming version is already in the database and the incoming payload is different from the same version in the database, "406 - Not Acceptable" will be returned.
+It can force the client to create a different version than the existing one.
-   For example, if policy versions "1.0.0" and "2.0.0" are already in the database and a client wants to create version "1.0.0" again, the client will get "406" code returned along with the message "specified version 1.0.0 is already existing and the latest version is 2.0.0".
-   Then the client can change the version to anything newer than "2.0.0", such as "3.0.0".

-3. If multiple policies or policy types are included in the POST payload, policy API will also check if duplicate version exists in between any two policies or policy types provided in the payload.
+3. If multiple policies are included in the POST payload, policy API will also check if duplicate version exists in between any two policies or policy types provided in the payload.
 For example, a client provides a POST payload which includes two policies with the same name and version but different policy properties.
 This POST call will fail and return "406" error back to the calling application along with a message such as "duplicate policy {name}:{version} found in the payload".

-4. The same version validation is applied to legacy types of policies and policy types too (i.e. legacy guard and operational) so that everything is consistent.
+4. The same version validation is applied to policy types too.

 5. To avoid unnecessary id/version inconsistency between the ones specified in the entity fields and the ones returned in the metadata field, "policy-id" and "policy-version" in the metadata will only be set by policy API.
 Any incoming explicit specification in the POST payload will be